haochehsu/revealJS-Tutorial/README.md

 reveal-md yourSlides.md -w
 ```

- The terminal will retruns the following message: `Reveal-server started at http://localhost:xxxx`.
+ The terminal will return the following message: `Reveal-server started at http://localhost:xxxx`.
 If the browser does not pop up, paste `http://localhost:xxxx` into the browser to start live editing.

 ### Markdown

-Most of the time, we need to rely on HTML + CSS code to control the style and the animation of the slides, so [VS Code](https://code.visualstudio.com/) is the recommanded editor.
-For plain markdwon file, [Typora](https://typora.io/) is recommanded.
+Most of the time, we need to rely on HTML + CSS code to control the style and the animation of the slides, so [VS Code](https://code.visualstudio.com/) is the recommended editor.
+For plain markdown files, [Typora](https://typora.io/) is recommended.

 ### Slides